tn12787/catalog/README.md

 // TaskEventType.UPDATE_DATE
 extraData: {
-  oldDate: string // ISO timestamp of the previous date
+  oldDueDate: string // ISO timestamp of the previous date
-  newDate: string // ISO timestamp of the new date
+  newDueDate: string // ISO timestamp of the new date }
-}
 ```